 Brass, although abundant, is expensive to mine.
 It can be, however, recycled with no impact to the molecular structure, it is much more economical to use scrap metal than to mine.
-As a fabricator and manufacturer, we pride ourselves in keeping costs down so we can pass the savings onto our customers, while providing the highest quality materials and products to them.
+As a fabricator and manufacturer in the USA, we pride ourselves in keeping costs down so we can pass the savings onto our customers, while providing the highest quality materials and products to them.

 Our customers are our number one source of recycle materials.
 Any brass that we sell and is not used in our customers’ products is bought back.
 Ultimately, our customers only use what they need and we are able to recycle the rest.